munificent/craftinginterpreters/book/optimization.md

 ^code initial-index (1 before, 1 after)

 CPUs love bitwise operators, so it's hard to improve on that.

+Our linear probing search may need to wrap around the end of the array, so there is another modulo to update in `findEntry()` to update:

+^code next-index (4 before, 1 after)

-Before we can try that and see how the perf looks, we need to go through the VM and fix every piece of code that uses the `capacity` field and update it to work with the new value it represents.
+This line didn't show up in the profile since most searches don't wrap.
+Before we can try out these changes and see how they affect the performance, we have to fix every piece of code that uses the `capacity` field and update it to work with the new value it represents.
 This is going to be kind of a chore.
 Sorry.

-**todo: figure out what subsections to have**

-### findEntry()

-There are a couple of other changes to make in `findEntry()`.
-Our linear probing search may need to wrap around the end of the array, so there is another modulo to update:

-^code next-index (4 before, 1 after)

-This one is just as slow as the other, but it didn't show up in the profile because probing past the first bucket is rare and probing at just the right spot to wrap around even rarer.

-### adjustCapacity()
+### Hash table changes

 There are a few changes to make in `adjustCapacity()`.
-First, when we allocate the new array, we need to calculate the size from the mask:
+First, when we allocate the new array, we calculate the size from the mask:

 ^code adjust-alloc (1 before, 1 after)